· Zayd Khan · order-limits · 7 min read

 If you’re running limited releases, promotional items, or anything where fairness matters, one-per-customer limits are essential.
 Standard cart limits don’t solve the problem because they reset with each order.

-DC Order Limits tracks purchase history automatically, so you can set real lifetime limits that work.
+DC Order Limits tracks purchase history automatically through its lifetime purchase limits feature.
 Set up your first rule, test it, and you’ll wonder how you managed without it.